10 Tried-and-True Approaches to Mobile Apps Monetization

 App Monetization: What is That?

-Top Mobile App Monetization Approaches
+What Are The Top Mobile App Monetization Approaches?

 One of the easiest, most obvious, and commonly used ways of mobile apps monetization is advertising.
 The vast majority of free mobile apps take advantage of this approach, and for good reason.
 The benefit of this type of monetization is twofold.
 Firstly, mobile app owners get paid each time a user interacts with an ad.
 Secondly, app owners can offer users an option of using their app without advertising by paying for a subscription or upgrading their accounts.
 Whichever option users choose, the app owner wins.

 Additional perk: if ads happen to be especially relevant for the audience, the rate of interaction with ads starts to grow and so does the revenue.